Rum Butterbeer Cookies (Vg)

 - 1 tsp. salt

-- Cream together the non-dairy margarine, custard powder, and powdered sugar until light, and fluffy.
+- Cream together non-dairy margarine, custard powder, and powdered sugar until light and fluffy in bowl of stand mixer.

 - Add in flour, salt, baking powder, and spices.
-Beat to combine.
+Use stand mixer to beat together.

 - In a blender, combine pumpkin, non-dairy milk, and extracts.
 Add to the dough and beat until well combined.